 - 1 to ½ lbs local, grass-fed or organic beef meat (stew meat: shoulder, short rib, chuck or brisket), sliced into 1” cubes

-- Cold-pressed olive oil – extra virgin or flavored (garlic, rosemary or jalapeño garlic) oils
+- Cold-pressed olive oil – extra virgin or flavored olive oil (I like garlic, rosemary or jalapeño garlic oils with beef stew)

 - 1-2 leeks or 1 medium onion, chopped (about ¾ to 1 cup)

 - 4 or 5 stalks of celery, sliced into ½ ” pieces (about 1 cup)